-Stephanie Berlin is a Behavioral Health Therapist working in the Women's Treatment Continuum.
-She meets patients where they are in order to get them where they want to be, using her skill and experience to design treatment plans that meet each patient’s needs.
+Stephanie Berlin is a behavioral health therapist working in the Partial Hospitalization Program.
+Stephanie utilizes a person-centered and strengths-based approach to meet patients where they are in order to get them where they want to be, building upon the knowledge and skills acquired in primary treatment to further meet their goals and needs.

 One of the major reasons I work at Caron is because we treat the whole person, not just the addiction.
 Our patient-centered approach encompasses behavioral health, psychological services, attention to spirituality, and medical needs, allowing me to provide the services my patients need.”